HarshWavikar/Diary-App/README.md

 - Common/Core Modules: The app includes two core modules: UI and Utils.
 The UI module contains common Compose functions, components, and UI-related code that are shared across different features.
 This module promotes code reuse and consistency in the app's user interface.
 The Utils module provides essential utilities such as model classes, connectivity observers, constants, strings and drawable resources.
 It ensures a centralized and efficient management of commonly used resources and functionalities.

 - Feature Modules: This module includes three destinations: Auth, Home and Write.
 'Auth' handles the authentication with the users.
 'Home' displays all the data/diaries in our application.
 And 'Write' module allows you to create a new diary note in your app.

+<h3 align="center">Navigation</h3>

+The app has 3️⃣ screen destinations which use Compose Navigation to manage navigation.

+:feature:auth	:feature:home	:feature:write

+- Authentication Feature: This feature focuses on user authentication and validation.
+It utilizes Google Sign-In to ensure that users can securely access their diary entries.
+By authenticating users, the app guarantees that only authorized individuals can interact with their personal diaries.

+- Home Feature: The Home feature is responsible for displaying and filtering diary entries based on the date.
+It provides a user-friendly interface to navigate through diary entries and quickly filter diaries by specific dates.
+Additional selections can be accessed through the Navigation Drawer.

+- Write Feature: The Write feature enables users to create new diary entries or modify existing ones.
+It offers a seamless and intuitive interface for users to capture and document their thoughts, moments, and memories.
+DiaryApp empowers the users to personalize content by adding emojis and accompanying images

+Overroll by adopting a multi-modular architecture with layered features, the DiaryApp achieves a separation of concerns, enabling independent development and testing of specific functionalities.
+This architecture promotes code reusability, scalability and easy maintainability